 Factory farming is everywhere

-But factory farming comes as a cost.
-Animals are treated as commodities and are often raised in intense confinement.
+But factory farming comes at a cost.
+Treated as commodities, animals are often raised in intense confinement.
 Factory farming is highly dependent on large quantities of precious resources, such as grain-based feed, water, energy and medication.

 This archaic method of food production has failed

-Factory farming is not just bad for farm animals – it’s dangerous, unfair and dirty, with impacts ranging from climate change to biodiversity loss and disease to food insecurity.
-Factory farming is all-too-often viewed as the cheap, efficient solution to feeding our world.
+Factory farming is not just bad for farm animals.
+It’s dangerous, unfair and dirty, with impacts ranging from climate change and biodiversity loss to disease and food insecurity.
+Factory farming is too often viewed as the cheap, efficient solution to feeding our world.
 But this couldn’t be further from the truth.
-For every 100 food calories of edible crops fed to livestock, we get back just 30 calories in the form of meat and dairy; a 70% loss.
+For every 100 food calories of edible crops fed to livestock, we get back just 17 calories in the form of meat and dairy; an 83% loss.
 In short, people are being forced to compete with farm animals for food.

 We must stop this madness.